Old Dunstan Road: Ultimate 4wd destination in NZ

-Old Dunstan Road, also known as The Dunstan Trail, is a 4x4 track located in the Otago Region in the South Island of New Zealand.
+Old Dunstan Road is a 4x4 track located in the Otago Region in the South Island of New Zealand.

-This trail passes through remote areas, so you need to be prepared.
-4 wheeling is an inherently dangerous activity and shouldn’t be attempted without the appropriate training and equipment.
+The drive has steep parts and tops out by Rough Ridge, at 1.040m (3,412ft) above the sea level.
+Closed for about four months each winter (usually from the first Tuesday in June to 30th of September), the Old Dunstan Road is best traversed with a 4 wheel drive vehicle.
+It can be done on a rainy day too but the road will change into a single mud track.
 The difficulty by wet condition is that the rain fill up the road and it is possible that the water level is front wheel depth.
 Underneath the water is the original track which is heavily used by 4X4 cars, and the cars left big drive lines behind which are not visible from the bike so the risk is very high to slope and slide to the side in the middle of one of the mud pools and drawn down the bike.
-But by dry condition the track is fine to ride, there are few passages which need extra care since flat gravel is very loose on the driveway the bike could slip on those medium size flat rocks, especially if you travel down hill.
+It is a great fun drive in dry weather conditions but can get a bit hairy during rain.
+There are a few fords to cross, thus better use a 4WD.
+But by dry condition the track is fine to ride, there are few passages which need extra care since flat gravel is very loose on the driveway the bike could slip on those medium size flat rocks, especially if you travel downhill.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.